This privacy notice tells you what to expect when Cadogan Tate collects personal information. It applies to information we collect about:

 The Group Managing Director has overall responsibility for compliance with DPA and GDPR.

-Under the Data Protection Act 1998, you have rights as an individual which you can exercise in relation to the information we hold about you.
-You can read more about these rights here.
+Under the General Data Protection Regulation (GDPR), which replaced the Data Protection Act 1998 in May 2018, you have rights as an individual which you can exercise in relation to the information we hold about you.

 This privacy notice was drafted with brevity and clarity in mind.
-It does not provide exhaustive detail of all aspects of Cadogan Tate’s collection and use of personal information.
-However, we are happy to provide any additional information or explanation needed.
+We are happy to provide any additional information or explanation needed.
 Any requests for this should be sent to the address below.

 If you want to make a complaint about the way we have processed your personal information, you can either email firstname.lastname@example.org or write to the Information Governance Department at Cadogan House, 239 Acton Lane, London NW10 7NP

-If you are not satisfied with our response you can contact the statutory body which oversees data protection law – www.ico.org.uk/concerns.
+If you are not satisfied with our response you can contact the ICO, (the statutory body which oversees data protection law) at www.ico.org.uk/make-a-complaint or by calling them on 0303 123 1113.

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.